KristenLeach/Front-End-Mockup/README.md

 ## HTML/CSS Mockup

-This is an HTML/CSS component mockup.
+This is a responsive HTML/CSS component mockup.

 See a preview at the link below.